 For many, Kantishna provides the ultimate lodging location in Denali National Park and Preserve.
 Visitors here are surrounded by the best of Denali scenery and feel as close to nature as anywhere in Alaska.
 Located at the very end of the only road into Denali, Kantishna features several luxurious wilderness resorts, most of which feature meals and transportation from the park entrance about 90 miles away.
-One of the most sought-after photographs in Alaska can be easily captured on a clear day here: 20,237-foot Mount McKinley looming overhead.
+One of the most sought-after photographs in Alaska can be easily captured on a clear day here: 20,310-foot Denali looming overhead.

 The settlement of Kantishna was founded in 1905 as a mining camp near the juncture of Eureka and Moose creeks.
 Gold in the region brought a flurry of prospectors in the early days, but as the gold began to run out so did interest in mining the Kantishna Hills.
 Now it is exclusively geared toward recreation and seasonal tourism.

 Several bus tours that follow the Park Road are available to visitors of Denali National Park and Preserve.
 The commercial tours are geared to viewing wildlife or to explore the length of the road to Kantishna, where interpretive programs, gold panning or lunch awaits passengers.

 Opened in 2005, the Denali Visitor Center is 14,000-sq-foot facility to dedicated to a better understand of Denali National Park and Preserve.
 On the first floor are exhibits devoted to the area's natural and human history and a theater whose movies provide video glimpse of the park's wildlife and scenery.
 On the second floor is a giant table-top relief map that leaves no doubt in anybody's mind how rugged the national park is.

 Eielson Visitor Center